tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Notes

 If the proposed eventDate is prior to 1918-02-14, the Response.comment will include a note that the "verbatimDate was assumed to be in the Gregorian calendar".
-When running the test, the original precision, e.g. year=1980, month=1 should be retained, e.g. dwc:eventDate should become 1980-01, not 1980-01-01/1980-01-31.
+When running the Test, the original precision, e.g. year=1980, month=1 should be retained, e.g. dwc:eventDate should become 1980-01, not 1980-01-01/1980-01-31.

 [🠱](#indexes-to-the-tests)
 ********************